keegankelsey/stocks_web_scraping/README.md

 $ python scrape_stocks_eod_data.py NASDAQ > nasdaq_eod.json
 ```

 Note: The `nasdaq_eod.json` file is not a true JSON object in itself, it is a file that contains one JSON object per line.
 I prefer this type of file, as opposed to creating one large JSON object within the file.
-This type of file may easily parsed using a command-line (unix/linux) program such as, `jq`:
+Parsing this type of file is easy using a command-line (unix/linux) program such as, `jq`:
 ```
 head nasdaq_eod.json | jq -c '[.Code, .High, .Low, .date]'
 ```